Baked Puri ( Baked Papadi)

 by Tarla Dalal

-- Combine all the ingredients in a deep bowl, mix well and knead into a firm dough using enough water.
+- To make baked puris, combine all the ingredients in a deep bowl, mix well and knead into a firm dough using enough water.

-- Store in an air-tight container.
+- Store the baked puris in an air-tight container.
 Use as required.

 REGISTER NOW If you are a new user.